offbynull/learn/Biology/input/input.md

   The terms golgi, golgi apparatus, golgi complex, and golgi body all refer to the same thing.
   ```

-* `{bm} Mitochondria/(Mitochondria|Mitochondrion)/i` (eukaryotic organelle) - Where ATP (Adenosine triphosphate) is produced.
+* `{bm} Mitochondria/(Mitochondria|Mitochondrion)/i` - Where ATP (Adenosine triphosphate) is produced.
 ATP is a chemical that provides energy to drive various biological processes.
 As such, mitochondria are often referred to as "the power house of the cell."

   Mitochondria have their own independent DNA (different from the DNA in the nucleus).
 It's speculated that at some point in the past they may have been independent single-cell organisms that formed a symbotic relationship with a larger cell by `{bm-ri} living` in it, eventually becaming part of the cell.